-The samples gathered by the collectors are temporarily stored in a ring buffer before they are persisted to the Timeseries Integration Layer.
+The samples gathered by the collectors are temporarily stored in a ring buffer before they are persisted to the Time Series Integration Layer.
 The value of the ring_buffer_size should be increased if you expect large peaks of collectors returning at once or latency in persisting these.
 However, note that the memory used by the ring buffer is reserved, and larger values may require an increased heap size.

-Expose additional tags
+Expose additional meta tags

-Metrics that are stored via the timeseries plugin contain the minimal set of tags for OpenNMS Horizon to work.
+Metrics that are stored via the time series plugin contain the minimal set of tags for OpenNMS Horizon to work.
 This might not be sufficient if the data is used outside of OpenNMS Horizon as well.
-Therefore additional meta tags be configured via \${OPENNMS_HOME}/etc/opennms.properties.
+Configure additional meta tags via \${OPENNMS_HOME}/etc/opennms.properties.